 Governing Law: The manner by which staff members of the charter school will be covered by the State Teachers’ Retirement System, the Public Employees’ Retirement System or federal social security.
 Education Code Section 47605(b)(5)(K).

 MWA certificated staff participate in the State Teacher Retirement System (STRS), and classified/non-certificated staff participate in the federal social security system.
-The MWA Board reserves the right to offer additional or supplemental retiremement programs if the Board determines it is in the best interest of the staff and the school as a whole.
+The MWA Board reserves the right to offer additional or supplemental retirement programs if the Board determines it is in the best interest of the staff and the school as a whole.
 In accordance with Education Code Section 47611.3, the CCCOE shall create any reports required by STRS.
 At CCCOE’s request, the MWA shall pay the CCCOE a reasonable fee for the provision of such services.

 MWA uses a salary schedule to help guide salary offers as well as a competitive and generous benefits package for health and retirement.
 The salary levels are consistent and competitive with the surrounding school districts.